 INTRODUCTION

 The basic prerequisite for all living organisms is energy which is produced by the oxidation process, and the generation of reactive oxygen species (ROS) as a byproduct is an inevitable outcome of it.
-Though the indigenous antioxidant mechanism to counter oxidative stress is present but the continuous production of these uncontrolled free radicals in vivo may lead to various health disorders and even lead to developing variously non-communicable diseases like cancer [1–3].
-Today’s cancer treatment is mostly confined to the use of different combinations of chemotherapeutic drugs, but most of the commercially available chemotherapeutic drugs show various degrees of side effects, most commonly the overproduction of ROS, and thus leads to oxidative stress.
-To counteract the negative consequences of the phenomenon, the various synthetic antioxidant molecules such as butylated hydroxyanisole (BHA), butylated hydroxytoluene (BHT), tert-butylated hydroxyquinine (TBHQ), etc. have been used as an adjuvant in chemotherapy, but these synthetic antioxidant drugs in most the cases show various side effects [4,5].
+However, the indigenous antioxidant mechanism to counter oxidative stress is present.
+Still, the continuous production of these uncontrolled free radicals in vivo may lead to various health disorders and even lead to the development of various non-communicable diseases like cancer [1–3].
+Today's cancer treatment is mostly confined to the use of different combinations of chemotherapeutic drugs, but most of the commercially available chemotherapeutic drugs show various degrees of side effects, most commonly the overproduction of ROS, and thus leads to oxidative stress.
+To counteract the negative consequences of the phenomenon, various synthetic antioxidant molecules such as butylated hydroxyanisole (BHA), butylated hydroxytoluene (BHT), tert-butylated hydroxyquinine (TBHQ), etc. have been used as an adjuvant in chemotherapy, but these synthetic antioxidant drugs in most the cases show various side effects [4,5].
 So, to allay the negative consequences of the existing drugs, there is an urgent need for the development of safe anticancer and antioxidant exogenous drugs preferably from natural sources.

-In recent years, the mushroom-derived foods, as it contains a wide range of secondary metabolites have attracted attention as a natural reservoir of effective commercial antioxidant and anticancer molecules [6-8].
-Mushroom contains a wide variety of bioactive compounds such as diverse phenol and flavonoid molecule, polysaccharides, glycosides, tocopherols, carotenoids, alkaloids, volatile oils, organic acids and has the potentiality to serve as an alternative reservoir for naturally occurring antioxidants, anti-inflammatory, cardiovascular, anti-microbial, immunomodulation, anticancer, and anti-diabetic drug [3,9–11].
-Low molecular weight substances isolated from wood degrading fungus Cerrena unicolor has showed dual efficiency, as anticancer molecule towards two breast cancer cell lines MDA-MB-231, MCF7 and one prostatic carcinoma cells PC3 with IC50 value less than 7 mg/mL and also as antioxidant molecule against artificially generated free radicle 1,1-diphenyl-2-picryl-hydrazyl, with promising half-maximal inhibitory concentration ranging in between 20.39 μg/mL to 64.14 μg/mL [12].
-Another impotent β-Glucan, lentinan isolated from edible mushroom Lentinus edodes, also used as both anticancer and antioxidant agent [13].
+In recent years, mushroom-derived foods, as it contains a wide range of secondary metabolites have attracted attention as a natural reservoir of effective commercial antioxidant and anticancer molecules [6-8].
+Mushroom contains a wide variety of bioactive compounds such as diverse phenol and flavonoid molecules, polysaccharides, glycosides, tocopherols, carotenoids, alkaloids, volatile oils, organic acids, and has the potential to serve as an alternative reservoir for naturally occurring antioxidants, anti-inflammatory, cardiovascular, anti-microbial, immunomodulation, anticancer, and anti-diabetic drug [3,9–11].
+Low molecular weight substances isolated from wood degrading fungus Cerrena unicolor have shown dual efficiency, as an anticancer molecule towards two breast cancer cell lines MDA-MB-231, MCF7 and one prostatic carcinoma cells PC3 with IC50 value less than 7 mg/mL and also as antioxidant molecule against artificially generated free radicle 1,1-diphenyl-2-picryl-hydrazyl, with promising half-maximal inhibitory concentration ranging in between 20.39 μg/mL to 64.14 μg/mL [12].
+Another impotent β-Glucan, lentinan isolated from edible mushroom Lentinus edodes, is also used as both an anticancer and antioxidant agent [13].

 MATERIALS AND METHODS